 Our Process 1 Admission Standards 1 Lottery Procedures 1 Priority of Enrollment 2 Post Application Period Applications 2.

-- Open Enrollment, or applications for the lottery are available online from October 4th to January 31st each year.
-Paper applications are available at the front office (a school-site team member would use a paper application to help set up a SchoolMint account).
+- Applications for the lottery are available online from October 4th to January 31st.
+Paper applications are available at the front office.
+Applications received after January 31st go to the school Registrar.

-- The lottery will be held at 2:00 PM on February 18, 2022.
-All applicants will receive notification by February 25, 2022 by email of acceptance or waiting list number.
+- The lottery will be held at 2:00 PM on February 21st of every school year.
+All applicants will receive notification by March 3rd by email of acceptance or waiting list number.

-- In order to be eligible for admission, students or their guardian are required to reside in the State of Florida at the time of the application.
+- PM Wells Charter Academy is a public school and requires no application fee or tuition.
+In order to be eligible for admission, students or their guardians are required to reside in the State of Florida at the time of the application.

 - Under Florida General Statute (GS115C-391), PM Wells Charter Academy may refuse admission to any student who has been expelled or suspended from a public school, until the period of suspension or expulsion has expired.

 - PM Wells Charter Academy does not limit admission to students on the basis of intellectual ability, measures of achievement or aptitude, athletic ability, disability, race, creed, gender, national origin, religion, or ancestry.

 PM Wells Charter Academy’s lottery will be held at PM Wells Charter Academy on February 21st.
 Results will be sent to parents by email if an address was supplied, or by postal service.